-There are many things Spain is famous for, and we are bringing you 12 of the best-known them.
+There are many things Spain is famous for, and we are bringing you 12 of the best-known ones.
 These are the ones you will more likely hear about when visiting this Iberian Peninsula country.

 They are all explained below, and some include useful insider pro tips as well!